dave-forbes/dave-forbes/README.md

-Currently learning PHP and on the lookout for interesting jobs or opportunities in the web dev field.
+Currently learning PHP, and on the lookout for interesting jobs or opportunities in the web dev field.

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=dave-forbes"/>